steakandbake/ada/_posts/2020-07-28-HowToStakeDaedalus.md

 ---
 layout: post
 title: Staking with Daedalus
-description: Learn how to with Daedalus.
+description: Learn how to delegate your stake with Daedalus.
 image: pic07.jpg
 ---